-Today In Hip-Hop: OutKast ‘Speakerboxxx/The Love Below’ Wins Album Of The Year At The 46th Grammy Awards
+Today in Hip-Hop: OutKast Win Album of the Year at the 46th Annual Grammy Awards

 Outkast would follow up the success of Speaker Boxx/The Love Below with a feature film Idlewild in 2006.
 The musical would feature many songs from their dual album and would produce a soundtrack that also debuted at number one.
-The soundtrack would be Big Boi and Andre 3000 last group album to date.—Christina Garner
+Though the duo has reconciled since taking a hiatus, that soundtrack would be Big Boi and Andre 3000 last group album to date.—Christina Garner